-Deb Fischer: A Landmark Pro-life Ruling
+DEB FISCHER: A Landmark Pro-Life Ruling

 There was recently a momentous victory for life when the U.S. Supreme Court overturned the 1973 Roe v.
 Wade decision on June 24, 2022.
 This marked an amazing day for our nation and a huge victory for the pro-life movement.

 For my entire life and throughout my time in public service, I have supported pro-life policies that show compassion for women and their unborn children.
 In 2010, when I represented District 43 in the Nebraska Legislature, we enacted a bill that banned abortions after 20 weeks.
 At the time, this was the point at which science showed unborn babies could feel pain.
 The bill passed 44-5.
-Pro-life, pro-choice, Republican, and Democrat senators voted for it.
 Nebraska was the first state to enact legislation of this kind, and it is our state law today.

 People are also reading…

-When we think about demonstrating our compassion for women and babies, I think it’s important to raise awareness of the resources out there to provide support.
+I think it’s important to raise awareness of the resources out there to provide support.
 In Nebraska, we have more than 20 pregnancy centers across the state.
 There are also non-profits like Birth Mother Assistance Nebraska and Nebraskans Embracing Life that offer information, resources, and help.
 At the federal level, we have the Healthy Start program for women, infants and children, which improves health outcomes before, during and after pregnancy.
-There’s also the Maternal, Infant, and Early Childhood Home Visiting Program that supports pregnant women and parents in communities that face greater risks.
+The Maternal, Infant, and Early Childhood Home Visiting Program that supports pregnant women and parents in communities that face greater risks.

 In 2017, my paid family leave program was enacted.
-It was the first-ever U.S. nationwide paid family leave policy.
-Through this program, Americans can take maternity or paternity leave to bond with a biological or adopted newborn.
+It was the first-ever U.S. nationwide paid family leave policy that granted maternity or paternity leave to bond with a biological or adopted newborn.

 I have also long supported the federal Supplemental Nutrition Assistance (SNAP) program and the National School Lunch program.
 Additionally, I recently supported extending flexibility for summer and school lunch programs.
 These are important programs for our kids and families.